benoitgaujac/Advanced-Topics-ML/ass2/README.md

 # UCL

 # Set up
-Three folders part1, part2 and part3 corresponding to different task of assignment.
+Three folders codes, data and trained_models.
+- codes folder contains the scripts for each parts, in subfolders part1, part2 and part3.
+- data contains the data.
+- trained_models contains the weights for the trained models.
+3 subfolders part1, part2 and part3 corresponding to each parts of the assignment.
+In each of these subfolders, trained weights are ordered by models in subsubfolders named after the models.
+Moreover, for parts 2 and 3, the subsubfolders contain also the resulting in-painting images.
+In the subfolders, we also find a Perf folder containing the training and testing performances of the models.

 #### part1 ####:
-Need to create manually part1/Perf folder in part1 repository.
 # Usage:
 part1 [-m <flag>] [-s <flag>]
 Options: